JacobJ215/YOLO-NAS-OCR-WebApp/README.md

-# Automatic Number Plate Recognition using YOLO-NAS and EasyOCR ( Images & Videos)
+# Automatic Number Plate Recognition using YOLO-NAS and EasyOCR (Images & Videos)

 <img src="./Videos/streamlit_demo.gif">

 This project uses YOLO-NAS and EasyOCR to detect license plates and perform Optical Character Recognition (OCR) on them.
 The project includes both image and video processing capabilities, and has been deployed as a Streamlit web application.
+This is an update to a previous project, [Optical-Character-Recognition-WebApp](https://github.com/JacobJ215/Optical-Character-Recognition-WebApp)

 ## Features
 * Real-time license plate detection using YOLO-NAS